 - Significant weight loss results: People who had an endoscopic sleeve gastroplasty lost about 15 to 20 percent of their total body weight.

 - Short recovery: Most people can go back to work or similar activities within three to five days after their procedure.
 You may experience some abdominal discomfort and nausea for a day or two, which we can help you manage with medication.

 - Follow-up visits: We provide ongoing care typically at one, four, eight, 12, 26 and 52 weeks (or when needed), then annually after the first year.

-- Program support: With the procedure, you receive 12 monthly behavior coaching visits in our lifestyle coaching program.
+- Program support: Three monthly behavior coaching sessions per month, via a secure, HIPAA-compliant, online interactive program, within 12 months after the procedure.
 You also have one appointment with a registered dietitian for nutrition support for weight loss.
-You may want additional nutrition counseling visits, available for an additional fee.
+You may want additional nutrition guidance visits, available for an additional fee.